-A far cry from the storebought packages, real ramen starts with amazing broth.
-Chef Kolin Vazzoler of the late, lamented Shimo Modern Steak, in Healdsburg, California, simmers his for 12 hours.
-Then he ladles it over noodles and adds toppings like brined pork belly.
-Our simplified version (but still over the top, taste-wise) can be made in a long afternoon--or started the day before.
+A far cry from the store-bought packages, real ramen starts with amazing broth.
+Chef Kolin Vazzoler, of the late, lamented Shimo Modern Steak in Healdsburg, California, simmered his for 12 hours.
+Our simplified version of his dish doesn’t take nearly that long, but it’s still over the top, taste-wise.

 Classic.
 Simple.
 Comforting.
 Nothing beats a good bowl of miso soup, and this recipe is sure to become one of your go-tos on rainy days.
 We used edamame and tofu, but you could substitute cooked meat and most any vegetable you have on hand.

 Some of corn’s best partners—medium-hot chiles, chorizo, and basil—join up in this simple dish.
 It’s substantial enough to call a chowder, but light enough for summer.

 This lovely soup is practically spring in a bowl.
 To make it heartier, scatter quartered cherry tomatoes and croutons on top.
 Snap peas often have a fibrous string that runs down the pod's straight side; to remove it, snap off the stem end and pull down sharply.